LuaJIT notes

 Callbacks and passing structs by value

 Currently, passing structs by value or returning structs by value is not supported with callbacks.
-This is generally not a problem, as most APIs don’t do that, with the notable exception of OSX APIs which do that a lot. cbframe can be used as a workaround if you only have a few functions to fix, but it’s not a general solution yet.
+This is generally not a problem, as most APIs don't do that, with the notable exception of OSX APIs which do that a lot.
+I have no solution for this (yet).

 Finalizers for cdata objects are called in undefined order.
 This means that objects anchored in a finalizer are not guaranteed to not be already finalized when that finalizer is called.